Media

 hvg.hu

-For its folding, easy-to-transport wheelbarrow, the Hungarian design studio Flying Objects won the Red Dot Award, which is the most prestigious international design award.
+The Hungarian design studio, Flying Objects, won the Red Dot Award, considered the most prestigious international design award, for its foldable, easily transportable wheelbarrow.

 Article